 - Dark Green Vegetables: Dark green, leafy vegetables contain large quantities of calcium, which is one of the most important minerals for strong bones.
 Include the following in your diet – kale, collard greens, spinach and Chinese cabbage.

-to the above, the following are also important for bone and joint health –
+- In addition to the above, the following are also important for bone and joint health –

 - Sweet Potatoes: rich in potassium and magnesium to boost bone health.

 - Grapefruit: high in vitamin C, to prevent bone loss.